27 September 2021 – 9:00-18:00

 Breakfast – Wiener Frühstück

 Hotel investments are structured for the strategic objectives of the investors.
 Whether a proposed hotel is being developed or an existing hotel is being acquired, the different parties to the transaction must work out and agree to a basic financial structure that determines how the various benefits and risks of the investment are to be divided and allocated.

 Different structures are employed by buyers and sellers for hotel project exit and asset disposition.
 The structuring of transactions needs to be carefully considered and arranged to avoid negative tax effects and maximize the return on investment.
 Deal structuring provides strategic options to buyers and sellers and can help property owners achieve multiple goals through the sale.

-Hotels are managed as an asset class that generates income or other returns in multiple ways.
+Effective hotel asset management is essential for the success of hotel projects – from project concept through to asset disposition.
 Asset management specialists manage the general financial results from hotel assets in order to optimize the return and enhance the value of the asset through every stage of its life cycle, while mitigating risks at the investment level.